CloudLabsAI-Azure/mslearn-azure-ml/Instructions/09-Run-pipelines.md

 1. Select the **rg-dp100-...** resource group.
 1. At the top of the **Overview** page for your resource group, select **Delete resource group**.
 1. Enter the resource group name to confirm you want to delete it, and select **Delete**.

+## Review

+In this lab you have completed the following tasks:

+- Provisioned an Azure Machine Learning workspace
+- Cloned the lab materials
+- Ran scripts as a pipeline job
+- Deleted Azure resources